Laboratory of metabolic diseases

 Adipose tissue plasticity and gut microbiota in obesity and insulin resistance.

-Welcome to the homepage of the Laboratory of Metabolic Diseases.
+Welcome to the homepage of the Laboratory of Metabolic Health.
 The main interests of our lab are the molecular mechanisms underlining metabolic diseases, primarily obesity and insulin resistance.
 Mammals have two types of fat: brown and white, with opposing functions.
 The white fat is an important regulator of the whole body homeostasis that also serves to store energy in the form of triglycerides.
 The main function of the brown fat is to burn lipids in order to produce heat, a function that can be induced by cold exposure or diet.
-Recent evidence strongly supports the existence of functional brown fat in adult humans.
+Brown fat cells also emerge in the subcutaneous white fat (known as “beige” cells) in a process referred to as fat browning.
+Recent evidence strongly supports the existence of functional brown and beige fat in adult humans.
 Promotion of increased brown fat development in humans and experimental mice leads to increased energy expenditure without causing dysfunction in other tissues, suggesting the manipulation of the fat stores as an important therapeutic objective.
-Recent data indicate that miRNAs, a novel class of evolutionarily conserved regulatory RNA molecules, have a key role in modulating cell differentiation and metabolism of different tissue types, including adipocytes (fat cells).

-The second part of our research is focused on the role of the gut microbiota in the development of metabolic diseases, primarily dyslipidaemia and insulin resistance, and in particular the response of the host to the changes in the gut microbiota composition.
+The intestinal microbiota co-develops with the host, and its composition is influenced by several physiological changes.
+The microbiota influences the whole-body metabolism by affecting energy balance implying the gut microbiota as a key player mediating the tight control of the energy homeostasis.
+One part of our research is focused on the role of the gut microbiota in regulating the metabolic health, and in particular the response of the host to the changes in the gut microbiota composition.
+Research interests include immunometabolism and the roles of the adipose tissue and the gut in the regulation of metabolism.
+The projects involve using state-of-art technologies and in vivo animal models, in vitro systems, cohorts of human patients, and linage tracing studies, generally aiming at developing strategies for treatment of dyslipidemia, diabetes and obesity.
 A deeper understanding of these axes is a prerequisite for optimizing therapeutic strategies to manipulate the gut microbiota and the host response to combat disease and improve health.

 For further reading please see the Publications from our lab